Cyclic007/ConvolutiedController/README.md

 # Convoluted Controller

-This is a custom controller using https://github.com/passinglink/passinglink for firmware and using THB001P joysticks Made with the scheme of a nentendo controller made to not get stick drift.
+This is a custom controller using Alpaca for firmware and using THB001P joysticks Made with the scheme of a nentendo controller made to not get stick drift.

 This controller is built for PC gameing and not console.